gravitystorm/openstreetmap-carto/INSTALL.md

 * [Mapnik](https://github.com/mapnik/mapnik/wiki/Mapnik-Installation) >= 3.0

 Remember to run CartoCSS with proper API version to avoid errors (at least 3.0.0: `carto -a "3.0.0"`).

+We offer Docker containers for quick setup of your development environment.
+See [DOCKER.md](https://github.com/gravitystorm/openstreetmap-carto/blob/master/DOCKER.md) for details.

 ---